Soviet submarine B-59

 Soviet submarine B-59 (Б-59) was a Project 641 or Foxtrot-class diesel-electric submarine of the Soviet Navy.
-B-59 was stationed near Cuba during the 13-day Cuban Missile Crisis of October 1962 and was pursued and harassed by US Navy vessels.
+B-59 was stationed near Cuba during the 13-day Cuban Missile Crisis of October 1962 and was pursued and harassed by United States Navy vessels.
 Senior officers in the submarine, out of contact with Moscow and the rest of the world and believing they were under attack and possibly at war, came close to firing a T-5 nuclear torpedo at the US ships.

 Cuban Missile Crisis

 On the night of October 1, 1962, B-59, the flagship of a detachment of sister ships B-4, B-36 and B-130, departed secretly from its base on the Kola Peninsula for the Cuban port of Mariel, close to Havana, where it was intended to establish a Soviet naval base.
 The submarines, built in Leningrad in 1959–1961 and said to be "the best in the world", had a range of up to 26,000 miles and were each armed with 22 torpedoes, one of which had a nuclear warhead.
 They were sent to the Caribbean Sea in support of Soviet arms deliveries to Cuba in an operation known to the Soviets as Anadyr, which had been in preparation since March/April.
-The arms deliveries consisted of nuclear missiles, for which launch facilities had been prepared on Cuba.
-The discovery of this precipitated a major confrontation between the US and Russia after the submarine group had put to sea.
+The arms deliveries consisted of nuclear missiles for which launch facilities had been prepared on Cuba.
+The discovery of this precipitated a major confrontation between the US and USSR after the submarine group had put to sea.

 The submarines arrived at their assigned positions in the Sargasso Sea, east of Cuba, in the week beginning 20 October.
 US President Kennedy announced a blockade of Cuba on the evening of 22 October.
 The US was preparing a major airborne assault on the island.
 A radio interception group on B-59 heard Kennedy warn America that there was a possibility of thermonuclear conflict with the Soviet Union.
 The need for the utmost secrecy had been emphasised, but B-130 was forced to surface after all three of its engines broke down, which revealed the presence of the other submarines.
-The US Navy sent more than 200 combat surface ships, almost 200 shore-based aircraft and four aircraft carrier search and assault groups with 50–60 planes on each – 85 per cent of its anti-submarine forces in the Atlantic – to search for them.
+The US Navy sent more than 200 combat surface ships, almost 200 shore-based aircraft and four aircraft carrier search and assault groups with 50–60 planes on each – 85 percent of its anti-submarine forces in the Atlantic – to search for them.
 Destroyers Barry, Lowry, Beale, Bache, Biddle, Eaton, Cony, Conway and Murray were charged with finding and destroying the submarines if military action became necessary.